WynoraLabs

 • Math Procedures (if administered) — about 30 items

 Timing rules — how long you have, whether breaks are allowed, when sections start and stop — are set by the student's school and proctor.
 Always follow what the teacher or test administrator tells you on test day.
-The Florida Good Cause path requires ≥ 45th National Percentile Rank on the Reading subtest score.
+The Florida Good Cause path requires ≥ 45th National Percentile Rank on the Reading subtest.
 Math is administered when math promotion concerns also apply.

 Section 2